 Honorary Professor, Faculty of Humanities and Social Science, University of Bath

-Deborah Stevenson has held a number of senior positions at Western Sydney University notably, Inaugural Dean of the Graduate Research School, Associate Pro Vice Chancellor Research, and Head of the School of Social Sciences.
+An Honorary Professor in the Faculty of Humanities and Social Sciences at the University of Bath, Professor Stevenson has held a number of senior positions at Western Sydney University notably, Foundation Dean of the Graduate Research School, Associate Pro Vice Chancellor Research, and Head of the School of Social Sciences.

 - PhD (Sociology), 1994, University of Newcastle, Australia.

 - BA (Hons-1) (Sociology), 1990, University of Newcastle, Australia.

 - BA (Double major in Sociology), 1989, University of Newcastle, Australia.